nathanb01/pyne/docs/theorymanual/variance_reduction.rst

 ...................

-The implementation of MAGIC in PyNE uses a PyNE meshtally object, which is the result of a meshtal file processed by PyNE's mcnp.Meshtally.
+The implementation of MAGIC in PyNE uses a PyNE meshtally object, which is the result of a meshtal file processed by PyNE's mcnp.
+Meshtally.
 Using the results of the meshtal file and a specified tolerance for relative error :math:`t` and null value :math:`\phi_o`, the flux will be normalized for each energy bin and then be used to generate a wwinp file to be used in a subsequent iteration.
 The